ByAUJay

 Pattern:

-Recent expansions include Early Access on multiple chains and production deployments with leading DeFi protocols; as of 2025, Chainlink extended Data Streams to new networks and instrument types (including U.S. equities/ETFs).
-Evaluate availability for your target chain and instruments. (dev.chain.link)
+Recent updates include Early Access on several chains and live deployments with top DeFi protocols.
+By 2025, Chainlink rolled out Data Streams to new networks and different instrument types, like U.S. equities and ETFs.
+Be sure to check the availability for your specific chain and instruments. (dev.chain.link)

 3) Enterprise analytics to ZK‑verified results